U.S. Route 117: Wallace to Calypso

 Beginning in downtown Wallace, US 117 begins to parallel the W&W Subdivision railroad, owned and operated by CSX Transportation.
 The W&W Subdivision is a former part of the historic Wilmington and Weldon Railroad.
 US 117 enters into a residential area on the eastern side of Teachey and travels east of the downtown area.
 A central turning lane is added to the roadway at Rosemary Road and continues as US 117 continues north.
 The highway enters Rose Hill from the south, running along Sycamore Street.
 Southeast of downtown Rose Hill, US 117 intersects Charity Road which provides access to Greenevers and I-40.
 The roadway widens to a four-lane undivided roadway between Charity Road and Ridge Street.
 North of Ridge Street, the roadway narrows to a two-lane road.
 US 117 exits Rose Hill to the north and runs through a rural area between Rose Hill and Magnolia.
 Approaching Magnolia from the south, US 117 widens to a four-lane undivided roadway.
 The highway travels through central Magnolia and meets NC 903 at an intersection with Main Street.
 As the highway progresses north, the roadway narrows to two-lanes at Pickett Street and leaves Magnolia.
-US 117 travels 3.3 mi north of Pickett Street before meeting I-40 and NC 24 at an folded diamond interchange (I-40 exit 369).
+US 117 travels 3.3 mi north of Pickett Street before meeting I-40 and NC 24 at a folded diamond interchange (I-40 exit 369).
 The highway continues to the north, paralleling the railroad to the east.
 The highway enters into Warsaw along Pine Street and runs through a residential area south of downtown.
 US 117 meets NC 24 Business and NC 50 at an intersection with College Street.
 The intersection marks the southern end of the concurrency between US 117 and NC 50.
 Both highways run to the north along Pine Street and exit Warsaw.

 North of Warsaw, US 117 primarily runs through a rural area until reaching Faison.
 The highway briefly runs through the community of Bowdens, located between Warsaw and Faison.
 US 117 and NC 50 enter into Faison along Center Street.
 On the southern side of the town, the highway begins to make a gradual turn to the northeast.
 US 117 intersects NC 403 and NC 50 in the downtown area of Faison.
 NC 50 turns west to run concurrently with NC 403, marking the northern end of the US 117 and NC 50 concurrency.
 The highway completes its northeastern turn as it exits Faison, paralleling both the railroad and US 117 Connector located to the north.
 Nearing Calypso, the highway widens to a four-lane divided highway and makes a turn to the north.
 US 117 crosses over the railroad and runs along the western side of Calypso.
 The highway then makes a turn to the northwest and meets US 117 Connector at an intersection.
 At the intersection, US 117 turns to the northeast, following the four-lane divided highway toward Mount Olive.